CIRCLE in Action

 Building Democracy through Civics

-On January 22 we joined the Boston Foundation for a special webinar focused on strengthening K-12 civics.
+In January we joined the Boston Foundation for a webinar focused on strengthening K-12 civics.
 We shared data from our study of civic education in Massachusetts and recommendations focused on equitable implementation that reaches all students.

 What are we working on?
 Check out the most recent CIRCLE data and analysis on youth participation in civic life.